MarcusGastaldello/FRICOSIPY/docs/parameters.md

 | `initial_lower_snowpack_density` | <small>275.0</small>       | kg m$^{-3}$  | Bottom density for initial snowpack |
 | `initial_upper_temperature` | <small>270.16</small>           | K | Upper boundary condition for initial temperature profile |
 | `initial_lower_temperature` | <small>273.16</small>           | K | Lower boundary condition for initial temperature profile |

+!!! note
+    For detailed subsurface investigations, it is strongly reccomended to precede the main simulation with a spin-up/initialisation phase; otherwise, the initial years of the simulation will be heavily influenced by these arbitrary initial conditions.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />